 Their outdoor terrace is lovely and chic, perfect for a romantic dinner.

-The restaurant was created by 3 partners, one of which is chef, Enrique Olvera, of Pujol fame.
+The restaurant was created by 3 partners, including Enrique Olvera, of Pujol fame, and chef Luis Arellano.
 That should be enough to convince you to head to Criollo asap.

-The location is tucked away at the edge of the centro, but finding it is well worth the work - it’s a gorgeous space with a lovely courtyard.
+The location is tucked away at the edge of the Centro, but finding it is well worth the extra couple minute walk or taxi ride - it’s a gorgeous space with a lovely courtyard.
 And the food is wonderful - inventive and still respectful to its Oaxacan roots.

-We had the pleasure of dining here when it was still in its soft opening.
-I definitely have to return soon!
-I would say it’s one of the best restaurants in Oaxaca for upscale dining.
+I had the pleasure of dining here when it was still in its soft opening, then a few times for the tasting menu, as well as their a la carte breakfast menu.
+Everything is incredibly delicious, interesting, and beautifully plated.
+I would definitely say it’s one of the best restaurants in Oaxaca for upscale dining.
 Reservations required.

 The restaurant is in a gorgeous space - lots of beautiful tile, wood paneled ceilings, and a grand open courtyard.

-Be sure to order one of their mezcal cocktails, which are refreshing and tasty.
+Be sure to order one of their mezcal cocktails, which are refreshing and flavorful.

 Outside of Oaxaca Centro: Best Restaurants in Oaxaca